kebman/dupe-finder-py/README.md

 A bare-bones duplicate file finder with Python and SQLite

 ## Prereqs
 Some knowledge of how to navigate a Terminal application and use SQL is required to use these scripts.
 Oh, and you need to know how to run a Python script.
 Google it if you don't know how.
+You may also have to install SQLite3.
+The files were originally made for UX systems including Mac OS X. For usage on Windoze, you may have to change the script a little, and change direction of a few slashes.

 ## Usage
 Run /bin/createTables.py first and then edit /bin/dupeFinder.py to search the folder of your desire.
 Then the SQLite editor of your choice and input the SQL-statements in /examples/dupeFinder.sql to find duplicates.